 The Horseshoe turns away Misfortune

-The horseshoe needs to be hung up properly so it brings luck.
-In many peoples’ imaginations, they turn away misfortune.
+The horseshoe needs to be hung up properly so it will bring luck.
+Many people think it turns away misfortune.
 As a permanent symbol of luck, the horseshoe should be hung with the opening upwards, otherwise, according to superstition, bad things will happen.

 The lucky Penny or Glückspfennig given to the new Baby